 - 4 oz smoked wild sockeye salmon

 - 1 organic English cucumber

-- Prepare the cashew cream cheese using the raw cashews (soaked overnight), filtered water, lemon juice, apple cider vinegar and a dash of salt in advance by following the linked recipe in the post above.
-Add an additional 1/4 cup filtered water to the original recipe (making 1/2 cup water total) while pureeing to make the cream cheese extra creamy.
+- Prepare the cashew cream cheese using the raw cashews (soaked overnight, then drained), filtered water, lemon juice, apple cider vinegar and a dash of sea salt in advance by pureeing all ingredients until ultra smooth and creamy in a food processor or high powered blender.

 - Snip 1/2 the bunch of chives (about 25 stems) into mm-size strips using kitchen sheers.
 Discard the robust bases of the greens.
 Fold chives into 1/2 cup of cashew cream cheese.
 Flat leaf chives work particularly well.

 - Slice baby heirloom tomatoes crosswise into 1/3 inch rounds.
 Slice English cucumber on a diagonal into 1/3 inch ovals.
 Tear smoked salmon (lox) into 1-1/2 inch strips.

 - Build tapas by layering a teaspoon of cashew-chive cream cheese on top of the sliced cucumber, then tomato slice and a strip of smoked salmon.
 Garnish by wrapping a single chive leaf around the bottom of the cucumber and tying on top in a single bow.
 Trim the chive leaf tips on a diagonal to your preferred length.
 Enjoy!

 TIP: When purchasing smoked salmon, look for sockeye salmon on the label, as this guarantees the salmon is wild and is coming from the Pacific.
 In addition, try to find a preparation that does not include added sugar for a truly Paleo version.